esmero/archipelago-documentation/docs/webformsasinput.md

 The Table that follows has one row per Field attached/partof this Content Type.
 The list of fields here is shorter, the SBF CopyFields are not present because all data goes really only into real fields.
 Also some other, display only ones (means you can not modify them) will not appear here.
 Again, Some of the fields are part of the Content Type itself, in this case Digital Object (bundled) and some other ones are common to every Content Entity derived from a Node.
 "Field" column contains each field name and the Widget Colum allows you to select what type of Input you are going to use to feed it on Ingest/edit.
 On the right you will see again a little gear, that allows you to configure the settings for a particular Widget.
 Those settings apply always only to the current Form Mode.

 So.
 The one we want to understand is the one attached to the "Descriptive Metadata" field.
-Currently one named "Strawberryfield webform basewd input with inline rendering".
-There are other two. but lets start with this.
+Currently one named "Strawberryfield webform based input with inline rendering".
+There are other two.
+But let's start with this.
 Press on the Gear to the right on the same row.

 ![Widget Inline Webform](../imgs/widget-inline-webform.jpg)

 AS you can see there are not too many options.
 But, the main, first Text input is an Autocomplete field that will resolve against your existing Webforms.
 So, guess what.
 If you want to use your own Webform to feed a SBF, what do you do?
 You type the name, let the autocomplete work, select the right Webform, maybe your own custom one, and the you press "Update".
 Once that is done you need to "Save" your Form Mode (hint, button at the bottom of the page).

 We wish life was that easy (and it will once we are done with refining Drupal's UI) but for now there are some extra things you need to do to make sure the Webform, your custom one, can speak JSON.
 The default one you get named also "Descriptive Metadata (descriptive_metadata)", same as the field, is already setup to be used.
 Means if you create a new Webform by Copying that one, you can start using it inmediately.
 But if you created one from scratch (Different tutorial) you need to setup some settings.

 ## Setting up a Webform to talk Strawberryfield